-Northern goshawks can be found in Connecticut year-round, except along the coast where they may only be seen during non-breeding season.
+American goshawks can be found in Connecticut year-round, except along the coast where they may only be seen during non-breeding season.
 But you likely won’t have an easy time finding one, since they prefer to nest in old-growth forest with dense canopy.
 They have been known to attack humans who get too close to their nests.
 So when searching for these raptors during the breeding season, be careful.

-The northern goshawk has a varied diet of smaller hawks, birds, mammals, reptiles and even insects and carrion.
+The American goshawk has a varied diet of smaller hawks, birds, mammals, reptiles and even insects and carrion.
 They are considered uncommon, and their population is hard to estimate due to their secretive nature.

 4. Northern Harrier